lmccay/knox_sso_testing/README.md

 3. Open https://www.local.com:8443/gateway/admin/admin-ui/index.html from browser

 ## Development
-1. `docker-compose -f docker-compose.yml -f docker-compose-dev.yml build`
+1. Edit `topologies/knoxsso.xml` to use different IdPs
-2. `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up -d`
+2. Copy the public cert from 'data/security/keystores/gateway.pem' for configuration in your application
-3. Edit `topologies/knoxsso.xml` to use different IdPs
+3. https://www.local.com:8443/gateway/knoxsso/api/v1/websso is the SSO provider URL to use in your application

 ## References